 Issues List – catalog for the problems in your team or company in which decisions have to be made, information has to be shared, or information is required to take action

-Then, you should use the IDS framework to work through and resolve your most significant issues:
+Then, you should use the Issues Solving Track to resolve your most significant issues:

 - Identify major weekly problems and underlying causes.